willghatch/vzsh/README.md

 grml
 ----

-I took a bunch of their stuff, modified it, and stuck it in here.
+I took a bunch of their stuff, modified some of it, and stuck it in here.

 - rationalise-dot - type ... and get ../.. -- add another . and get ../../..
 - ... ok, just scan through the source to see what useful functions are there.